Analyze Traces & Calls

 agent.zone 'production' towards the

 To apply grouping tags, click Group by and select the tags.
 The default grouping uses the endpoint name ( endpoint.name) tag.
 To inspect the individual traces and calls that match the filters, you can either expand the group to peak into the results, or click Focus on this group which removes the grouping and further filters the results by the value of the selected group.
-Tags can be applied to the call source and destination, so you can express queries such as Show me all the calls towards this one service, broken down by caller.
+Tags can be applied to the call's source or destination, so you can express queries such as Show me all the calls towards this one service, broken down by caller.
 Calls that do not match any group are shown in a separate group, for instance with